prrvchr/jdbcDriverOOo/README.md

 **Be careful, restarting LibreOffice may not be enough.**
 - **On Windows** to ensure that LibreOffice restarts correctly, use Windows Task Manager to verify that no LibreOffice services are visible after LibreOffice shuts down (and kill it if so).
 - **Under Linux or macOS** you can also ensure that LibreOffice restarts correctly, by launching it from a terminal with the command `soffice` and using the key combination `Ctrl + C` if after stopping LibreOffice, the terminal is not active (no command prompt).

+After restarting LibreOffice, you can ensure that the extension and its driver are correctly installed by checking that the `io.github.prrvchr.jdbcDriverOOo.Driver` driver is listed in the **Connection Pool**, accessible via the menu: **Tools -> Options... -> LibreOffice Base -> Connections**.
+It is not necessary to enable the connection pool.

+If the driver is not listed, the reason for the driver failure can be found in the extension's logging.
+This log is accessible via the menu: **Tools -> Options... -> LibreOffice Base -> Pure Java JDBC Driver -> Logging Options**.
+The `Driver` logging must first be enabled, then LibreOffice restarted and the **Connection Pool** checked again to force the driver to load and obtain the error message in the log.

+Remember to first update the version of the Java JRE or JDK installed on your computer, this new version of jdbcDriverOOo requires **Java version 17 or later** instead of Java 11 previously.

 ___